alphagov/tech-docs-gem/README.md

 Users on OSX Mojave (10.14) may get this error when running `bundle exec middleman serve` on apps that use this gem.

-There are 3 different ways to solve this, depending on what is possible for you.
-Listed here as best to worst:
+There are 3 possible ways to solve this.
+From best to worst, you can:

-1. upgrade to macOS 10.15 (Catalina) or higher
+* upgrade to macOS 10.15 (Catalina) or higher
-2. tell rubygems not to use the system ffi (gem inst ffi -- --disable-system-libffi)
+* tell rubygems not to use the system ffi by running `gem install ffi -- --disable-system-libffi` in the command line when the error shows
-3. pin the ffi version back to 1.12.2 in the Gemfile of your app
+* pin the ffi version back to 1.12.2 by editing the Gemfile of your app

 ## Releasing new versions